machingclee/machingclee.github.io/static/media/326-appEventPublisher.f461e22b.md

 - [What makes an Aggregate (DDD)?
 Hint: it's NOT hierarchy & relationships](https://www.youtube.com/watch?v=djq0293b2bA), CodeOpinion

 - [Monolithic DDD Without ORM by Separating Data and Domain Behaviour](/blog/article/Monolithic-DDD-Without-ORM-by-Separating-Data-and-Domain-Behaviour), Ching-C Lee

-The presence of `event.result` indicates the `applicationEventPublisher` functions as expected.
-Recall that by default we set `event.result = null` before dispatching the event.